 This activity presents a made up language.
 Students look at examples of how verbs show tense and must decipher what words puts a verb in the past, present, or future.
 This is a great exercise to help students understand the abstract concept of verb tenses.
 By using an artificial language students will be able to create phrases in the past, present, and future without resorting to grammar rules.
 You will find yourself referring back to exercise throughout the year as students struggle with understanding verb tense.
 This great for a language arts class or any foreign language class.
 You can download a full versions of this activity here.

-- 1,410,150 hits
+- 2,326,094 hits

 - 90: Parallel Texts in the Language Classroom with Kaitlin Leppert

 - Compelling Input and Output in the Language Classroom

 - 88: Representation in the Language Classroom with Kia D. London

 Top Posts & Pages